Volunteer Ireland Award Categories

 Sports and Recreation

-We also award a special commendation for Volunteer Manager of the Year.
-This can be a paid or unpaid position.
+We also award an Outstanding Volunteer Manager.
+Unlike the other categories this persons can be in a paid or unpaid position.